image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 You can definitely use whole wheat flour for this breadstick recipe — I usually do when I am making them for our family.

 You can start with 2-3 cups of whole wheat flour for a light whole wheat dinner roll, or use up to 100%.
-100% whole wheat breadsticks will still be delicious but will not be as soft or fluffy.
+100% whole wheat breadsticks will still be delicious but will not be as light or fluffy.

 When I make these for our family, I tend to stick with 50-75% whole wheat flour.
 I find adding even a bit of all purpose flour makes them fluffier than 100% whole wheat flour.

-breadstick recipe dipped in tomato sauce
+part of a breadstick being dipped in tomato sauce.

 How to freeze breadsticks: